 In response to Pillar Two, on May 24, 2024, Barbados enacted a domestic corporate income tax rate of 9%, effective beginning with our fiscal year 2025.
-As a result, we incorporated this corporate income tax into our estimated annual effective tax rate increasing our income tax provision during the first quarter of fiscal 2025.
+As a result, we incorporated this corporate income tax into our estimated annual effective tax rate increasing our income tax provision beginning in the first quarter of fiscal 2025.
 In addition, we revalued our existing deferred tax liabilities subject to the Barbados legislation, which resulted in a discrete tax charge of \$ 6.0 million during the first quarter of fiscal 2025.
 Additionally, Barbados enacted a domestic minimum top-up tax ("DMTT") of 15% which applies to Barbados businesses that are part of multinational enterprise groups with annual revenue of €750 million or more and is effective beginning with our fiscal year 2026.
 We will continue to monitor and evaluate impacts as further regulatory guidance becomes available.

-For the three months ended May 31, 2024, income tax expense as a percentage of income before income tax was 66.1 % compared to 15.5 % for the same period last year.
-The year-over-year increase in the effective tax rate is primarily due to the Barbados tax legislation enacted during the first quarter of fiscal 2025, which resulted in a discrete tax charge of \$ 6.0 million to revalue deferred tax liabilities and an increase in our income tax expense due to the change to our estimated annual effective tax rate arising from the legislation, partially offset by shifts in the mix of income in our various tax jurisdictions.
+For the three months ended August 31, 2024, income tax expense as a percentage of income before income tax was 22.0 % compared to 17.9 % for the same period last year.
+The year-over-year increase in the effective tax rate is primarily due to the Barbados tax legislation enacted during the first quarter of fiscal 2025, which resulted in an increase in our income tax expense due to the change to our estimated annual effective tax rate arising from the legislation, shifts in the mix of income in our various tax jurisdictions, and an increase in tax expense for discrete items.
+For the six months ended August 31, 2024, income tax expense as a percentage of income before income tax was 42.1 % compared to 16.8 % for the same period last year primarily due to the Barbados tax legislation described above, including a discrete tax charge of \$ 6.0 million during the first quarter of fiscal 2025 to revalue deferred tax liabilities.